 Upon receipt of the application, the Office of Recruitment and Admissions will update the applicant on the status of the application and items still required for the application to be considered complete.
-It is the applicant's responsibility to request recommendations from the persons listed on the application form, to request the background check through CertifiedBackground.com and to request transcripts.
+It is the applicant's responsibility to request references from the persons listed on the application form, to request the background check through CertifiedBackground.com and to request transcripts.
 The applicant must ensure that the background check and all necessary references and transcripts are sent to the Office of Recruitment and Admissions.

-The Seminary reserves the right to request an interview or additional information from any applicant.
-Call (800) 264.1839 for more information, or e-mail admissions@lpts.edu.
+All applicants for master's-level degree programs are required to be interviewed.
+For Master of Divinity or Master of Arts in Religion applicants, this interview will be with a member of the Admissions Committee and can be in person, over the phone or over Skype.
+Scheduling will be worked out between the committee member and the applicant.
+For Master of Arts in Marriage and Family Therapy applicants, an extensive interview process is required for admissions and occurs in person during the Exploratory/first weekend in March.
+The Seminary reserves the right to request an additional interview or information from any applicant.
+Call (800) 264.1839 for more information, or email admissions@lpts.edu.
 Visit our website (www.lpts.edu) to apply online.
 Applicants who are denied admission may reapply for admission after one year.